-Olives are grown worldwide, meaning different physical environments and different cultivation techniques that produce olive oils of different sensory characteristics.
+Olives are grown worldwide, meaning different physical environments and cultivation techniques produce different sensory characteristics of olive oils.

 The Mediterranean olive growers dominate the world's olive oil market, producing over 70% of the world's olive oil.
-The terroir of the olive oil in the Mediterranean is very different, not from country to country but also from olive growers to olive growers.
+However, the terroir of the olive oil in the Mediterranean is very different, not from country to country but also from olive growers to olive growers.

-Difficult terrains, hilly, poor and unproductive land will give more aromatic and usually more exceptional olive oils than flatlands.
-Fruitiness, bitterness and pungency are more intense in olive oils from dry land cultivation.
+Rugged terrains, hilly, poor and unproductive land will give more aromatic and usually more exceptional olive oils than flatlands.
+On the other hand, fruitiness, bitterness and pungency are more intense in olive oils from dry land cultivation.

 - A. Kiritsakis, F. Shahidi, Olives and Olive Oil as Functional Foods: Bioactivity, Chemistry and Processing, 2017